-b.
-Disciplinary Appeal Process for Reduction in Pay, Suspension, Demotion and Dismissal of the City shall contact either the employee or his/her identified representative within ten (10) calendar days of receipt of the notice of appeal for the purpose of determining whether the parties can agree on an advisory arbitrator to hear the appeal.
+If a Police Officer desires to appeal a disciplinary action for a Reduction in Pay, Suspension, Demotion or Dismissal he/she (or his/her representative) shall submit a written notice of appeal.
+A representative of the City shall contact either the employee or his/her identified representative within ten (10) calendar days of receipt of the notice of appeal for the purpose of determining whether the parties can agree on an advisory arbitrator to hear the appeal.
 If the parties can agree, the representative for the City shall contact the agreed-upon arbitrator to determine his/her availability for the hearing.
 If the parties cannot reach agreement on an arbitrator, the Human Resources Manager or designee will send a letter to the State Mediation and Conciliation Service requesting a list of seven (7) arbitrators.
 Once the list is received the representatives of the parties shall strike names until an arbitrator is chosen.
 The parties shall toss a coin to determine who shall alternately strike the first name.
 Once the arbitrator is chosen, the parties will contact the arbitrator to schedule a hearing.